mrhgit/Miscellaneous/RaspberryPi_InfraredRemoteControl/README.md

 One of the nice things about the Raspberry Pi ecosystem is how supportive they are of backwards compatibility.
 This code was immediately deployable on the Raspberry Pi Zero Wireless, which I felt slightly less guilty about leaving hooked up to do my A/C bidding.
 It would probably work on any Raspberry Pi with an SPI adn running a version of Raspbian compatible with my CPU frequency control commands.

 As I said before, a nice, super-low power and super-low price option would be the ESP-8266, which I might get to one of these days...

+### Raspberry Pi Pico W

+A couple years ago, I noticed how rare Raspberry Pi's had become and so I began playing with the [Pico W](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html) using [micropython](https://docs.micropython.org/en/v1.14/index.html).
+The Pico W comes in at around $5, which is about three times cheaper than the Raspberry Pi Zero W, but plenty capable of performing this IoT-like task.
+Development is a breeze with micropython and it's a great way to practice some asyncio programming (yes, that's optional).
+Because the Pico W is a microcontroller, the approach for sending out messages was to program one pin as a PWM (pulse-width modulation) output and simply using micro-second sleep commands to key the signal pattern.
+This was not possible using the kernel, due to software interrupts, but is perfectly fine in the microcontroller world!
+You can find the script (here)[./pico_w/main.py].
+Note that there are a few fields to edit before being able to run the code.
+You'll need to enter your router's IP and update the physical locations to reflect your true Pico W hardware configuration.
+You'll also need to enter your SSID and password into the script.
+Obviously, take care not to share your password with others unless you mean to.

 Thanks for reading.